The Baha'i Faith is a world-wide community representing every race,

 Around Springbook, the

-railway was build a couple of miles east of the C & E Trail
+railway was built a couple of miles east of the C & E Trail

-toward a crossing of the Red Deer River 7 km east of the
+townsite of Red Deer, about 7 km east of the

 chagrin of the settlers at the Crossing.
 During that winter, a